-The GLORY Group considers environmental conservation to be an important factor in management, and therefore we have implemented an ISO 14001-compliant environmental management system to reduce environmental impact in every aspect of our business.
-The environmental management system covers a broad range of our activities, from energy conservation, resource conservation, waste reduction and appropriate chemical substance management through environmentally friendly product development.
+The Glory Group considers environmental conservation to be a key management concern, and we have therefore implemented an ISO 14001-compliant environmental management system to reduce the environmental impact in every aspect of our business.
+The system covers a broad range of our activities, from energy conservation, resource conservation, waste reduction, and appropriate chemical substance management to environmentally friendly product development.

-In March 2002, the head office site was the first within the Group to acquire ISO 14001, and currently the certification has spread to the GLORY main business sites, regional offices, and Group manufacturing companies.
-We are also working toward the ISO certification acquisition and for comprehensive environmental impact reduction efforts to promote environmental conservation at overseas Group companies as well.
+In March 2002, the head office was the first in the Group to acquire ISO 14001, and certification has currently spread to Glory’s main business sites, regional offices, and Group manufacturing companies.
+We are also working toward acquiring ISO certification and for comprehensive environmental impact reduction efforts to promote environmental conservation at overseas Group companies as well.

-We conduct environmental impact assessments to reduce environmental risk, and stipulate the response procedures for specific risks.
-We ensure that internal systems are in place, and also conduct thorough employee education, by emphasizing risks involved in industrial waste processing and hazardous materials management.
+We conduct environmental impact assessments annually to reduce environmental risk and stipulate response procedures for specific risks.
+Furthermore, we ensure that internal systems are in place and conduct thorough employee education, particularly by emphasizing proper industrial waste processing and hazardous materials management.

-Waste management systems are in place at each site for proper industrial waste processing, and in addition to thorough training of employees in charge of waste management, we apply strict standards in selecting waste processing contractors and conduct on-site inspections.
+Waste management systems are in place at each site for proper industrial waste processing, and in addition to the thorough training of managers and other responsible employees in charge of waste management, we apply strict standards in selecting waste processing contractors and conduct on-site inspections.

-These audits have confirmed no serious non-compliance problems or accidents that have impacted the environment.
+As a result of verifying legal compliance in fiscal year 2019, we confirmed that no serious non-compliance problems or accidents have impacted the environment.

 We focus on environmental education as we believe that correctly understanding the impact of our business activities on the environment is a key to ongoing efforts to reduce such impact.